bioidiap/bob.ip.binseg/doc/training.rst

    customized dataset and model files.
 You may :ref:`copy any of the existing configuration resources <bob.ip.binseg.cli.config.copy>` and change them locally.
-Once you're happy, you may use the newly created files directly on your training command line.
-For example, suppose you wanted to slightly change the drive pre-processing pipeline.
+Once you're happy, you may use the newly created files directly on your command line.
+For example, suppose you wanted to slightly change the DRIVE pre-processing pipeline.
 You could do the following:

    .. code-block:: bash

       $ bob binseg config copy drive my_drive_remix.py
       # edit my_drive_remix.py to your needs
-      $ bob binseg train -vv <model> ./my_drive_remix.py --batch-size=<see-table> --device="cuda:0"
+      $ bob binseg train -vv <model> ./my_drive_remix.py

 .. _bob.ip.binseg.gridtk-tip: